The Night the Sea Moved — Modern Paraphrase | fresh.bible

 Let that sit for a moment.
 Hundreds of thousands of people walking on the ocean floor.
 Water standing vertically on both sides.
 Wind howling.
 The cloud of God's presence glowing behind them.
 Whatever you picture when you think of this story — it was bigger.

-The Egyptians saw Israel walk into the sea — and followed them in.
+The Egyptians saw walk into the sea — and followed them in.
 All of horses, chariots, and horsemen went right into the gap between the walls of water.

-Then, in the early morning hours, the Lord looked down from the pillar of fire and cloud onto the Egyptian forces.
+Then, in the early morning hours, the Lord looked down from the pillar of and cloud onto the Egyptian forces.
 And he threw them into total chaos.
 Their chariot wheels jammed.
 The vehicles dragged and lurched.
 The army that had been in full pursuit suddenly couldn't move.

 The Egyptians said to each other: